OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 The data can then be recovered from the other nodes in the cluster issuing the `riak_client:repair_node()` command from the `remote_console` of the replacement node.
 This will prompt all vnodes which partially overlap the data held in the vnodes on the replacement node to race to play a role in repairing the node.
 Each vnode will only repair the data which overlaps, filtering out any data that another vnode has already repaired (or is in the process of repairing).

-To improve the performance of repair the `repair_span` configuration in the [riak_core schema section of riak.conf](https://github.com/OpenRiak/riak_core/blob/openriak-3.4/priv/riak_core.schema) can be changed to `double_pair`, and this has been proven to be more effective when used with the leveled backend and the enablement of the `repair_deferred` option in the [riak_kv schema section of riak.conf](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/priv/riak_kv.schema).
+To improve the performance of repair the `repair_span` configuration in the [riak_core schema section of riak.conf](https://github.com/OpenRiak/riak_core/blob/openriak-3.4/priv/riak_core.schema) can be changed to `double_pair`, and this has been proven to be more effective when used with the leveled backend together with the enablement of the `repair_deferred` option in the [riak_kv schema section of riak.conf](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/priv/riak_kv.schema).

-The combination of `repair_span = double_pair, repair_deferred = enabled` is proven to be significantly more effective when using the leveled backend, especially when repairing under load.
+The combination of `repair_span = double_pair, repair_deferred = enabled` is significantly more effective when repairing under load.
 With these configuration options, it should be noted that repairs will happen in key order, not in reverse order of receipt (the default).
-With these changes, and when using the leveled backend, non-functional testing demonstrates that repairs can complete efficiently even when nodes are under heavy utilisation.
+With these changes, using the leveled backend, non-functional testing demonstrates that repairs can complete efficiently even when nodes are persistently at 100% CPU utilisation due to the handling of application requests.

 Repair uses handoffs, and so can be tracked as with other cluster change operations.
 Once handoffs are complete, Tictac AAE should be re-enabled, e.g. by using `riak_client:tictacaae_resume_node().`.
 Once Tictac AAE confirms all vnodes are in-sync - then `participate_in_coverage` can be re-enabled.

 ### Repair an individual leveled store

 The leveled backend is split into two parts - a journal, and a ledger.
 The journal is the log of all received changes, and is the source of truth in leveled.
 The ledger is a log-structured merge tree that provides a sorted view of the index keys, and object keys and metadata.
-As the journal is the source of truth, the ledger can be rebuilt from the journal, and leveled will do this automatically on startup when the ledger is missing.
+As the journal is the source of truth, the ledger can be rebuilt from the journal, and leveled will do this automatically on startup if the ledger is missing.

 There exists the (very rare) potential for a ledger to be corrupted.
 There are also circumstances where following an update the ledger is not fully efficient until it is rebuilt.
 As a missing ledger is rebuilt automatically on startup, rebuilding of the ledger can simply be prompted by deleting it: